Days

 Next, visit the Sonarong Jora Moth, two charming Hindu temples built during the late 19th century.
 Their red-brick structures feature terracotta panels and classical Bengali temple architecture, standing quietly amid palm trees and village homes.
 Few international travellers ever reach this peaceful site, making it a wonderful moment to experience rural Bengal’s spiritual traditions.

-10. Ganges River Boat Ride – Sunset on Bengal’s Greatest River
+9. Ganges Boat Ride – Sunset on Bengal’s Greatest River

-Board a wooden country boat for a short ride on the Ganges River (Padma).
+Board a wooden country boat for a short ride on the Padma River.
 As the sun lowers over the wide waterway, fishermen pull in their nets, and ferries glide past in the distance.
 The river glows gold in the evening light—an unforgettable end to the journey.

 After sunset, begin the comfortable drive back to Dhaka.
 By the time you return to your hotel, you’ll have travelled through centuries of history—from ancient Buddhist kingdoms to Mughal forts and the timeless rhythm of river life.

-Exclusive Narayanganj & Munshiganj Discovery – Affordable Private Luxury Tour
+🔒 Exclusive Narayanganj & Munshiganj Discovery – Affordable Private Experience

-Your Day, Your Way – Fully Tailored Experience
+Your Day, Your Way – A Fully Tailored Tour for Ultimate Experience

 Special Offer